omendibleba/DynaMate/README.md

 ## Tutorials

 The tutorials folders include folders for each agent included in the workflow and within there are python notebooks with detailed description of the tools, how to used them, and what they do.
 Tihs is a good practice to mantain a "live documentation" of the multi-agent framework.
-As new tools and agetns are developed their instructions will be updated in these folders.
+As new tools and agents are developed their instructions will be updated in these folders.

 <br>